asami/semantic-integration-engine/README.md

 ## 🔀 Choose Your MCP Client

+### Protocol Boundaries and Interaction Contract

+SIE exposes its functionality through multiple **protocol-specific endpoints** while sharing a single internal **Interaction Contract**.

+- **/api**
+  REST interface for application and system integration.

+- **/mcp**
+  MCP interface using **strict JSON-RPC 2.0**, intended for AI agents, IDEs, and CLI-based MCP clients.

+Each external protocol is handled via a dedicated **ProtocolIngress** (input boundary) and **ProtocolAdapter** (output boundary), while **SieService** remains the sole executor of the Operation Language.

+This design cleanly separates protocol concerns from semantic execution and allows REST, MCP, and future integrations (e.g. ChatGPT) to evolve independently.

 SIE supports multiple MCP clients by separating the MCP Core from protocol-specific adapters (ChatGPT / JSON-RPC).

+### ExecutionContext (Planned)

+SIE follows the CNCF design where an **ExecutionContext** is constructed by **SieService** when creating an **OperationCall**.

+The ExecutionContext is derived from:
+- encoded execution hints implicitly included in a request, and
+- runtime / environment parameters (mode, policy, locale, time, etc.).

+The ExecutionContext is **bound to OperationCall** and accessed implicitly by operation implementations, keeping the Operation Language itself pure.

+**Status:** design agreed.
+Implementation and wiring are intentionally **on hold** for now.

 ## 🧰 MCP Tool Naming Conventions (SIE)